Do the Digit Insurance

 For example, if one has an NPS corpus of around ₹10 lakhs, withdrawal of up to ₹6 lakhs is tax-exempted.
 The remaining ₹4 lakhs will be used for an annuity.
 Although there is a tax for monthly pension, the annuity payment is taxable annually as per the income tax slab of the concerned individual.

-NPS withdrawal rules in case of death of a subscriber
+NPS Withdrawal Rules in Case of Death of a Subscriber

 In the event of the death of the NPS subscriber, the legal nominee/heir can withdraw the entire NPS corpus of the deceased subscriber in the case of private-sector employees.
 For government employees, purchasing an annuity plan is mandatory.

-Documents necessary for NPS withdrawal
+Documents Required for NPS Withdrawal

 Mandatory documents necessary for NPS withdrawal are: